YashJipkate/zenefits-frontend/README.md

 Submission for the Zenefits internship assignment.
 Zenefits online portal is an Angular web app with backend in Express.js.
 This repo houses the frontend side, for the backend code please visit [zenefits-backend](https://github.com/YashJipkate/zenefits-backend).
 Some salient features of this app are:

-- Uses customized [Google Charts API](https://developers.google.com/chart/interactive/docs/gallery/orgchart)'s    Oranization chart to build the org chart.
+- Uses customized [Google Charts API](https://developers.google.com/chart/interactive/docs/gallery/orgchart)'s    Organization chart to build the org chart.
 - Shows all the companies associated with the Auth token in an attractive carousel.
 - Shows all the departments associated with the Auth token in the carousel.
 - Social (Google and Email) authentication using Auth0 integration.